 - 1 teaspoon Chili Powder (do not use Cayenne pepper)

 - 1 14 oz can Fire-Roasted Diced Tomatoes

 - Cilantro, Avocados, Sour Cream, Tortilla Chips (or tortilla strips), Lime Wedges (for serving)

 - Season chicken thighs lightly on both sides with some salt and black pepper (not in ingredients list).

 - Turn on the pressure cooker’s sauté function to normal / medium.

-- Add 2 Tbsp of cooking oil.
+- Add 2 tablespoon of cooking oil.
 When oil is hot, add chicken thighs and sear in batches on both sides just until golden brown, about 10 minutes total.
 Set chicken aside.

-- To the heated pot, add 1 Tbsp cooking oil and then onions.
+- To the heated pot, add 1 tablespoon cooking oil and then onions.
 Saute for 2 minutes, scraping up any browned bits on the bottom of the pan.

 - Stir in ground cumin, salt, chili powder, and garlic powder.

 - Turn off the sauté function and pour in diced tomatoes (including liquid).
 Stir everything well.